Jamie and Domi’s York County history: Season 2

 One of Jamie and Domi’s goals is to engage the next generation.
 They’ve found that, if local Facebook audiences are any indication, at least half are above 50 years in age.
 To fuel local history interest in those south of 50, these videos are meant to reach a broader audience, interesting people of all ages in York County history.
 However, this is just the first step.
 How else can we get our kids and grandkids into history?

-— By JAMIE KINSLEY and JIM McCLURE
+— By JAMIE NOERPEL and JIM McCLURE